//HEALTHCARE, DESIGN SYSTEM

-That’s when I decided to build a structured design system from the ground up.
+That’s when I proposed building a design system to fix it at the root.

 DISCOVERY